STAGE TWO TRAINING

 provides a game plan for managing yourself on the golf course, therefore it is much more

-most people start playing the game without an formal education, therefore I thought it wise to
+that most people start playing the game without an formal education, therefore I thought it

-provide golfers the opportunity to study those basic things needed to play the game
+wise to provide golfers the opportunity to study those basic things needed to play the

-the game, it is only necessary to find a method of play that suits your needs.
-For example, if
+playing the game, it is only necessary to find a method of play that suits your needs.
+For

-you want to play consistent recreational golf, you can use either volume 2 or 3 to help develop
+example, if you want to play consistent recreational golf, you can use either volume 2 or 3

 If you want to be a great ball striker, studying volume 4 followed by volume 7 can help you

-volumes 5 and 6 can help you achieve your goals.
-If you believe that leverage is the answer
+studying volumes 5 and 6 can help you achieve your goals.
+If you believe that leverage is

-to your method of play volume 7 has been written specifically for you.
-Lastly, if you believe
+the answer to your method of play volume 7 has been written specifically for you.
+Lastly,

 With all this in mind, your basic method of play will help you navigate your way around the